-Our bus system provides local, express, crosstown, on-call, flex, feeder bus routes and site-specific shuttles.
-Local routes are focused on the Dallas Central Business District (CBD) and serve the largest and densest concentration of employment in the service area.
+DART's bus system provides local, express, crosstown, on-call, flex, feeder bus routes and site-specific shuttles.
+Local routes are focused on the Dallas Central Business District (CBD) and serve the largest and densest concentration of employment in the Service Area.
 The routes are characterized by stops at one to two block intervals along their stop segments.
 Service is provided six to seven days a week.